-In realising how important reliable mobile coverage and choice of service provider are for Australians, particularly those living in regional and remote areas, the ACCC is conducting an inquiry to explore the extent to which domestic roaming would promote competition among mobile providers and its effect on investment in mobile infrastructure.
+In realising how important reliable mobile coverage and choice of service provider are for Australians, particularly those living in regional and remote areas, Vodafone has been advocating for the regulation of domestic roaming.

 Through domestic roaming the cost of building and upgrading mobile networks can be shared between two or more mobile providers.
 Consumers would receive the benefits of choice, as multiple mobile providers would compete on the basis of one mobile network in many rural and remote areas.